 I grew up in South Africa, it was very common for people to have a clothesline in their backyard.
 I can remember white sheets gently blowing in the wind, sending a soft scent of floral into the air.
 Memories of childhood.
 So sweet right?
-You can dry line you’re clothing too, Here Are 5 Ways To Air Dry Your Clothes, No Matter Where You Live.
+You can air dry you're clothing too, here Are 5 Ways To Air Dry Your Clothes, No Matter Where You Live.

 The U.S. Energy Department's Energy Information Administration says clothes dryers account for about 5.8 percent of residential electricity use, but Project Laundry List argues that figure underestimates their impact because it doesn't take into account households that use shared laundry facilities in multifamily housing or coin-operated laundries.

 For most households with electric dryers, line drying would cut the electric bill by more than $100 a year, Project Laundry List says.
 Similar statistics aren't available on gas dryers, which are more efficient, but the advocacy group says only 16 percent of American households use them.